 Laura Williams, B.A.
 Audiology Doctoral Student

 Laura is currently a fourth year audiology doctoral student at ETSU.
 She is completing her capstone project within the Vestibular Balance research laboratory.
 Laura's capstone project is examining the effectiveness of a triage clinic for patients with BPPV.
 Laura enjoys the work that she does within the research laboratory as she believes the skills she has developed will lead to her being a better clinician.

 Emma Barnard, B.S.
 Audiology Doctoral Student

 Emma is currently a third year audiology doctoral student at ETSU and is beginning work on her capstone project developing normative data for various rotary chair test protocols.
 Emma enjoys working in the laboratory as she is able to learn more about new and exciting techniques to evaluate vestibular function.

-Listed below are some of the previous student projects completed in the Vestibular/Balance Laboratory.
+Listed below are previous student projects completed in the Vestibular/Balance Laboratory.